-Follow-up care for acute myeloid leukemia refers to the after-treatment protocols conducted by the healthcare team to look after recurrence, manage the side effects, and monitor the patients’ overall health.
-The follow-up care will include routine physical examinations, various medical tests (blood tests, urine tests) and scans to monitor a patient’s overall health status.
-Cancer rehabilitation is usually recommended, and this could mean any of a wide range of services, such as physical therapy, career counselling, pain management, nutritional planning, and emotional counselling.
-Follow-up tests are conducted to check any chance of recurrence.
+Follow-up care for acute myeloid leukemia refers to the after-treatment protocols conducted by the healthcare team to look after recurrence, manage the side effects, and monitor the patient’s overall health.
+The follow-up care will include routine physical examinations, various medical tests (blood tests, urine tests), and scans to monitor a patient’s overall health status.
+Cancer rehabilitation can mean any of a wide range of services, such as physical therapy, career counseling, pain management, nutritional planning, and emotional counseling.
+Follow-up tests help to check any chance of recurrence.
 Most people encounter different side effects while receiving treatment.
 However, in some patients, side effects linger beyond the treatment duration.
-These are the long term side effects.
+These are the long-term side effects.
 Keeping a personal health record helps the doctor determine the patient’s exact case history during the follow-up care.

 Follow-up Care for Acute Myeloid Leukemia